- Footnotes in History -

 I should note that for anyone who has spent any time digging through century-old microfilm looking for evidence of past games, it's not surprising in the least that previously undiscovered games can be located.
 It's actually to be expected given the lack of emphasis on basketball at the time and thus relatively poor record-keeping that was associated with it along with very poor communication when reporting game information. (especially accounting for the 1928 flood mentioned earlier in this page which literally wiped out all historical records at the time.)

 All anyone needs to do is to locate an extremely old media guide for a school and compare the list of official games to what is claimed today.
-Most universities will have updated their list as the years go by and people have a chance to better research and document the early eras.)
+Most universities will have updated their list as the years go by and people have a chance to conduct more thorough research and better document the early eras.)

 Return to top.